Leetza

 Leetza is a village and a former municipality in Wittenberg district in Saxony-Anhalt, Germany.
 Since 1 January 2011, it is part of the town Zahna-Elster.
 The municipality belonged to the administrative municipality (Verwaltungsgemeinschaft) of Elbaue-Fläming.

+The village has a historic church (kirche) that was restored in 2014.

 Geography

 Leetza lies about 14 km east of Lutherstadt Wittenberg.

 Economy and transportation

 Federal Highway (Bundesstraße) B 187 between Wittenberg and Jessen is about 7 km to the south.